MaoZiming/papers/3-storage-systems/39-lfs.md

 * Threading vs. Copying
   * Threading: leave the live data in place and *thread* the log through the free extents.
+    * The log skips over the active blocks and overwrites blocks of files that have been deleted or overwritten.
+Pointers between the blocks of the log are maintained so that the log can be followed during crash recovery.
+    * Threading leads to severe segmentation.
   * Copying: copy live data out of the log in order to leave large free extents for writing.

 *  Segment-level cleaning